KumarHX/Agent007/docs/final.md

 g(n) : giving the agent position x1, y1, giving each item’s position x2, y2, calculate the distance between the agent and each item using formula D = sqrt ((x2 - x1)^2 + (y2 - y1)^2)

 ### Building the learned hueristic
 The learned hueristic is a set of past runs stored in a dictionary.
-There is a X% chance the agent will choose a random item and an X% chance the agent will choose the closest item when running the trials for the learned hueristic.
+There is a 50% chance the agent will choose a random item and a 50% chance the agent will choose the closest item when running the trials for the learned hueristic.
 After many runs, the dictionary will hold many different item pickup sequences with a score attributed to the run.
 This dictionary will then help guide agent movmement (go for item sequences with a high score in the dictionary).

-Key, value dictionary built with each entry representing a training run. key; list of items picked up
+Key, value dictionary built with each entry representing a training run.
+key: list of items picked up.
 value: Average item pick up score per path (reward/# of items).

 ### The Different Agents